The New Vulcan Inc. Holodome at Seattle’s MoPOP Offers Trippy View Into Future of VR [video]

 AR and VR can be made very personal.
 Holodome was designed for shared experiences.
 Unless someone rents some future pop-up Holodome for a party, most homes will not likely see a Holodome.
 But for business, education, and entertainment, Holodome could play a significant role in new learning, new experiences and new ways of interacting collaboratively.

 For instance, businesses could deploy Holodome as a repurposed conference room.
-Business could deploy sophisticated training with customers, or product simulations.
+Businesses could deploy sophisticated training with customers, or product simulations.
 It would perhaps offer a unique way to gather customer feedback.
-At some point hardware could be built, bespoke and at scale, to bring small and large artifacts into the experience.
+At some point, hardware could be built, bespoke, and at scale, to bring small and large artifacts into the experience.
 Learning through these early demonstration sessions should help shape the kind of engineering support and costs needed to bring even richer experiences to customers.

 For education, Holodome could offer interactive experiences at scale, and with groups, potentially augmenting the learning experience.
 The more the learning experience moves from passive to interactive, the more likely learners will be to retain the information.